Phonon thermal Hall effect in non-magnetic Y$_2$Ti$_2$O$_7$

-To conclude, we have conducted a comparative study of thermal transport in Y$_2$Ti$_2$O$_7$, Dy$_2$Ti$_2$O$_7$, and DyYTi$_2$O$_7$ single crystals.
+To conclude, we conducted a comparative study of thermal transport in Y$_2$Ti$_2$O$_7$, Dy$_2$Ti$_2$O$_7$, and DyYTi$_2$O$_7$ single crystals.
 The longitudinal thermal conductivities in all three samples are phonon-dominated.
-However, the presence of Dy$^{3+}$ magnetic ions significantly affects $\kappa_{xx}$, as seen in the field-dependent data for Dy$_2$Ti$_2$O$_7$ and DyYTi$_2$O$_7$.
+The presence of Dy$^{3+}$ magnetic ions significantly affects $\kappa_{xx}$, as seen in the field-dependent data for Dy$_2$Ti$_2$O$_7$ and DyYTi$_2$O$_7$.
 We measured sizeable field-linear thermal Hall conductivities $\kappa_{xy}$ in all three samples.
-The temperature dependent $\kappa_{xy}$ show peaks around 15~K, coinciding with the respective peaks of of $\kappa_{xx}$.
+The temperature dependent $\kappa_{xy}$ show peaks around 15~K, coinciding with the respective peaks of $\kappa_{xx}$.
 The thermal Hall ratio, $\kappa_{xy}/\kappa_{xx}$, is large (approximately $-10^{-4}$ to $-10^{-3}$) and aligns with other insulating materials where the THE of phononic origin has been reported \cite{2005PhRvL..95o5901S, 2019PhRvB..99m4419H, 2017NatMa..16..797I, 2020NatPh..16.1108G, 2020NatCo..11.5325B, 2022PhRvX..12b1025L, 2020PhRvL.124j5901L, 2023NatCo..14.1027L, 2022NatCo..13.4604U, 2022PNAS..11908016C, 2024PhRvB.109j4304S, 2024arXiv240402863J, 2023arXiv231010643V5}.
-The ratio is largest for Dy$_2$Ti$_2$O$_7$ and smallest for Y$_2$Ti$_2$O$_7$, suggesting that the phononic THE is of intrinsic origin for Y$_2$Ti$_2$O$_7$, but can be a combination of both intrinsic and extrinsic origin for Dy$_2$Ti$_2$O$_7$ and DyYTi$_2$O$_7$.
+At low temperature, the thermal Hall ratio of Dy$_2$Ti$_2$O$_7$ is moderately enhanced in comparison to that of Y$_2$Ti$_2$O$_7$, suggesting that the phononic THE is of intrinsic origin for Y$_2$Ti$_2$O$_7$, but can be a combination of both intrinsic and extrinsic origin for Dy$_2$Ti$_2$O$_7$ and DyYTi$_2$O$_7$.

-The data used in this article are available from Zenodo~\cite{sharma_2024_12755212}.
+The data of this article are available from Zenodo~\cite{sharma_2024_12755212}.